avargasv/ContribsGH-A/PostA.md

   }
 ```
 Here you can see:
-- The state of a `ContribsGHMain` actor, consisting of the single parameter of the funtion `organizations`
+- The state of a `ContribsGHMain` actor, consisting of the single parameter of the function `organizations`
   (a map that associates a reference to a `ContributorsByOrg` actor to an `Organization`).
 - The way in which the two admissible messages for this actor (`ReqContributorsByOrg` and `RespContributorsByOrg`)
   are processed.